Provided by: Hamed Sanei

-The Canadian Society for Coal Science and Organic Petrology, formerly known as The Canadian Coal Petrographers Group (CCPG), began with a group of petrographers working independently in research groups within the Geological Survey of Canada, the Canada Centre for Mineral and Energy Technology (CANMET) and various steel companies, who had common interests in the growing role of coal petrography and coal carbonization.
+The Canadian Society for Coal Science and Organic Petrology (CSCOP), formerly known as The Canadian Coal Petrographers Group (CCPG), began with a group of petrographers working independently in research groups within the Geological Survey of Canada, the Canada Centre for Mineral and Energy Technology (CANMET) and various steel companies, who had common interests in the growing role of coal petrography and coal carbonization.

 During the early 1970s, most of the petrographic research in Canada was being carried out in laboratories of the Geological Survey of Canada (Institute of Sedimentary and Petroleum Geology, Calgary, Alberta) or the Canada Centre for Mineral and Energy Technology (CANMET, Bells Corners, Ottawa).
 At that time, the applications of coal petrography were already extending far beyond the realms of the bituminous coals and carbonization and into use of reflectance to identify regional coalification and metamorphic trends and environments of coal deposition.